-The Windows OS Loader checks the integrity of Kernel Mode Cryptographic Primitives Library before starting it.
-This integrity check is based on the verification of an RSA signature over the binary using a 2048-bit key and a SHA-256 hash (Cert. # 1903), and verifying that the signing certificate chains up to a known root authority.
+The Windows OS Loader and Windows Resume check the integrity of Kernel Mode Cryptographic Primitives Library before starting it.
+This integrity check is based on the verification of an RSA signature over the binary using a 2048-bit key (Cert. #1784) and a SHA-256 hash (Cert. #2871), and verifying that the signing certificate chains up to a known root authority.